-51 Coronavirus Aid, Relief, and Economic Security

-52 Coronavirus Response and Relief Supplemental Appropriations
+49 Coronavirus Aid, Relief, and Economic Security 50 Coronavirus Response and Relief Supplemental Appropriations

-BART Financial Crisis; SF Muni's Impending Fiscal Cliff; Metrolink; Tracking Ridership, Revenue, And Cares Act Funding

-54 San Francisco transit: Muni is in a furious race to save itself; SFMTA, San Francisco Controller's Office create Muni Funding Working Group which may decline by 30% by 2030 per the Legislative Analyst's Office (LAO).
+51 BART Financial Crisis; SF Muni's Impending Fiscal Cliff; Metrolink: Tracking Ridership, Revenue, And Cares Act Funding a steep change in costs when technology or other components become obsolete.
+Additional uncertainty in longer term revenue exists with gas tax funded fuel sources, which may decline by 30% by 2030 per the Legislative Analyst's Office (LAO).
 The lack of a long-term replacement and model for gas tax funding creates significant revenue uncertainty for transit agencies, making it hard to plan for investment and growth.
 More stable sources would result in substantially less uncertainty for operators, allowing consistent investment.

-55 San Francisco transit: Muni is in a furious race to save itself
+2 San Francisco transit: Muni is in a furious race to save itself; SFMTA, San Francisco Controller's Office create Muni Funding Working Group

-San Francisco transit: Muni is in a furious race to save itself 57 National Transit Database data on operating expenditures and capital costs
+55 National Transit Database data on operating expenditures and capital costs